-- I would like to merge two GitHub Organizations on GitHub and do the same on my Jenkins master while retaining build history
+- I would like to merge two GitHub Organizations on GitHub and do the same on my Jenkins controller while retaining build history

-- Any Jenkins Master with GitHub Branch Source Plugin
+- Any Jenkins controller with GitHub Branch Source Plugin

 NOTE: Always make sure to take a backup of Jenkins before performing a migration like this.